ZR2/NadekoBot-Admin/README.md

 # NadekoBot Admin Only

 Nadeko Discord chatbot written in C# using Discord.net library.
-You might want to join my discord server where i can provide help etc. https://discord.gg/0ehQwTK2RBhxEi0X
+You might want to join Kwoth's discord server where Kwoth and I can provide help etc. https://discord.gg/0ehQwTK2RBhxEi0X

-##This section will guide you through how to setup NadekoBot Admin Only from the source code
 #### If you want to semi-easily setup the bot, go to [releases](https://github.com/ZR2/NadekoBot-Admin/releases)

 ### Administration